thejoycekung/joyce.fyi/content/posts/ductf-2020.md

 Next, we looked at a list of American refueling planes, hoping to find a model so we could find flight data for them.
 This was inconclusive, especially since flight trackers only showed flights from the past 7 days.

-We were referring to [this totally not sketchy site](http://www.planeflighttracker.com/2014/04/united-states-military-aircraft-in.html) for finding the model codes for military aircraft
+We also found [this totally not sketchy site](http://www.planeflighttracker.com/2014/04/united-states-military-aircraft-in.html) for finding the model codes for military aircraft.

 ![](https://codimd.s3.shivering-isles.com/demo/uploads/upload_8e12b8c3761920882e49408680e5b668.png)

 *also not sketchy*

-Then a whole bunch of googling later, still no results.
-We were trying to look at flights for the Airbus A330 MRTT
+However, a whole bunch of googling later, we still found nothing.

-We happened upon an article about an [Australian/American Joint Air Force exercise](https://www.pacom.mil/Media/News/News-Article-View/Article/2336270/increasing-interoperability-b-2s-b-1s-join-us-marine-corps-australian-defence-f/) that happened near then, and it mentioned a particular refueling plane, the Boeing KC-135R Stratotanker.
-Its model was K35R
+We happened upon an article about an [Australian/American Joint Air Force exercise](https://www.pacom.mil/Media/News/News-Article-View/Article/2336270/increasing-interoperability-b-2s-b-1s-join-us-marine-corps-australian-defence-f/) that happened near the given date, and it mentioned a particular refueling plane, the Boeing KC-135R Stratotanker. with model number K35R.

 Still, flight trackers had no historical data going that far back, so we had to get a 7-day free trial for RadarBox.
 Searching for all flights with the model K35R, we looked for flights around September 1st.

 ![](https://codimd.s3.shivering-isles.com/demo/uploads/upload_1bc3c3b16122fce965c963234a32f1c7.png)